Higher Josephson harmonics in a tunable double-junction transmon qubit

-In summary, we have realized and characterized a tunable double-junction transmon composed of a SQUID in series with a single SIS junction, enabling \textit{in situ} flux control of the device’s energy-phase relation.
-We identified flux regimes in which the circuit behaves as a single effective mode and extracted substantially higher-harmonic content, including a second harmonic larger than previously reported for individual SIS junctions.
-The internal mode associated with the middle-island charging energy plays two central roles: it renormalizes the qubit spectrum, captured in part through a Born–Oppenheimer correction, and it couples dispersively to the readout resonator.
-Flux-dependent resonator spectroscopy reveals a balance point where the ground-state dispersive shifts induced by the qubit and internal modes cancel, resulting in a vanishing net resonator shift.
-These results demonstrate that an all-superconducting SIS–SIS platform can be used to engineer the harmonic content of the Josephson potential, offering a path toward implementing devices such as the $\cos(2\phi)$ qubit and other protected-qubit designs without the coherence and stability limitations of hybrid superconductor–semiconductor approaches.
+In summary, we have realized and characterized a tunable double-junction transmon composed of a SQUID in series with a single SIS junction, enabling \textit{in situ} flux control of the energy-phase relation.
+We identified flux regimes where the circuit behaves as a single effective mode and extracted substantial higher-harmonic content, including a second harmonic exceeding previously reported values for individual SIS junctions.
+The internal mode associated with the middle-island charging energy both renormalizes the qubit spectrum, captured in part by a Born–Oppenheimer correction, and couples dispersively to the readout resonator.
+Due to its large energy separation from the qubit mode and the absence of a direct drive matrix element coupling the two modes, leakage is suppressed.
+Moreover, as the internal mode resides in the transmon regime, charge dispersion is reduced and it is therefore not expected to introduce significant additional decoherence.
+Flux-dependent resonator spectroscopy further reveals a balance point where the ground-state dispersive shifts from the qubit and internal modes cancel, yielding a vanishing net shift.
+These results establish the tunable SIS–SIS element as a building block for superconducting circuits, operating analogously to a conventional SQUID while providing access to higher harmonics within a fully superconducting framework.
+This enables routes toward protected-qubit designs such as the $\cos(2\phi)$ qubit, which require suppression of the fundamental harmonic, e.g., via interference in a SQUID geometry using multiple SIS–SIS elements \cite{natasha_paper} or hybrid combinations with SNS junctions \cite{david_qppq}.